dleuenbe/project1/README.md

 # Notes - Project1 cas-fee 2016-2

 ## Purpose
-The applied basics from the CAS course front end engineering are applied with this project.
+A webproject to apply the basics from the CAS frontend engineering.

 ## Install instructions
 npm install